spring-io/dataflow.spring.io/content/documentation/4-batch-developer-guides/2-batch/3-data-flow-simple-task.md

 # Deploy a Spring Cloud Task application using Data Flow

-In this section, we will demonstrate how to register a Spring Cloud Task application with Data Flow, create a task definiton, and deplot the task to Cloud Foundry, Kubernetes and your local machine.
+In this section, we will demonstrate how to register a Spring Cloud Task application with Data Flow, create a task definition, and launch the task on Cloud Foundry, Kubernetes and your local machine.

 ## Development

-For this guide, we will use the [simple task](batch-developer-guides/batch/simple-task) sample Spring Cloud Task application, called `billsetuptask`.
+For this guide, we will use the [simple task](/documentation/batch-developer-guides/batch/simple-task) sample Spring Cloud Task application, called `billsetuptask`.
 Follow the instructions to code and build the task if you have not done so already.
-We will register a task applicaton, create a simple task definition, and launch the task using the Data Flow Server.
+We will register a task application, create a simple task definition, and launch the task using the Data Flow Server.
 The Data Flow Server provides a comprehensive [API](http://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#api-guide) to perform the necessary steps.
 The Data Flow server includes a Data Flow Dashboard web UI client.
 In addition there is a [Data Flow Shell](http://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#shell) CLI, available as separate download.
 The CLI and the UI both expose the complete API functionality.